 Treating Cardiovascular Diseases in Wisconsin and Northern Illinois

 Pericarditis is a condition that occurs when the pericardium, the sac that surrounds your heart, becomes red, swollen and inflamed.
-When the pericardium swells, it rubs against the heart, causing chest pains and othersymptoms of pericarditis (anchor link to symptoms section).
+When the pericardium swells, it rubs against the heart, causing chest pains and other symptoms of pericarditis.

 Pericarditis tends to come on suddenly and last for several months.
 It can affect people of all ages, but men aged 20 to 50 are more likely to develop it than others.